-Human skin is relatively easy to detect in controlled environments, but detection in uncontrolled settings is still an open problem [6.].
+Human skin is hard to detect in uncontrolled settings and remains an open problem [6].
 Many approaches to face detection are only applicable to static images assumed to contain a single face in a particular part of the image.
 Additional assumptions are placed on pose, lighting, and facial expression.
 When confronted with a scene containing an unknown number of faces, at unknown locations, they are prone to high false detection rates and computational inefficiency.
 Real-world images have many sources of corruption (noise, background activity, and lighting variation) where objects of interest, such as people, may only appear at low resolution.
-The problem of reliably and efficiently detecting human faces is attracting considerable interest.
 An earlier generation of such a system has already been used for the purpose of flower identification by [7, 8].